cairo-book/cairo-book/src/ch06-03-paths-for-referring-to-an-item-in-the-module-tree.md

 `./front_of_house/hosting/add_to_waitlist`.
 Starting with a module name means that the path is relative to the current module.

-The second method is similar to the first one but we use the `use` keyword to import the function.
-This is the recommended way to import functions as it permits to use the function without having to specify the path.

-The third method is similar to the first one but we use the `super` keyword to start the path from the parent module.
+The second method is similar to the first one but we use the `super` keyword to start the path from the parent module.
 Here the filesystem equivalent would be using the path `../front_of_house/hosting/add_to_waitlist`.

 ### Starting Relative Paths with `super`